Event Monitor versus Mobile Cardiac Telemetry?

 - Patients with Atrial Fibrillation who have treated with catheter ablation, and in who discontinuation of systemic anti-coagulation is being considered

-For Medicare Advantage, cardiac event detection involving the use of a long term monitor by a patient which includes event monitors and Mobile Cardiac Telemetry is considered medically necessary for:
+For Medicare Advantage, cardiac event monitoring detection involving the use of a long term monitor by a patient which includes event monitors and Mobile Cardiac Telemetry is considered medically necessary for:

 - Detection, characterization, and documentation of symptomatic transient arrhythmias when the frequency of the symptoms is limited and use of 24 Holter Monitoring is unlikely to capture and document the arrhythmia;